 Before I throw myself into the to-dos, however, I want to take a few moments to appreciate the special experiences that have filled this last month.
 One way I’ve carved out a few extra minutes to reflect is by keeping our meal prep extra fast and simple.

-Although it’s hardly a recipe, this avocado-topped Bagel Egg in a Hole is delicious, satisfying, and perfect for when you are in need of a quick but nourishing meal.
+Although it’s hardly a recipe, this avocado-topped bagel egg in a hole is delicious, satisfying, and perfect for when you are in need of a quick but nourishing meal (same with this Curried Chickpea Hash).
 Think of it as a combined riff between a standard egg in a hole (a classic breakfast dish in which an egg is fried inside a hole in a piece of bread—other names include “toad in a hole,” “egg in a nest,” and my personal favorite, “one-eyed sailor”), avocado toast, and a bagel breakfast sandwich.
+For another quick but nourishing meal, check out my English Muffin Pizzas or this Cheesy Chicken Broccoli Frittata.

 Then, return the bagel to the skillet (avocado-side up), and just as you would for regular egg in a hole, crack an egg in its center, and toast the other side while frying the egg.